 It usually takes several weeks for insurance companies to review and evaluate the settlement claim and respond with a counteroffer.
-That’s when we begin negotiation, which could take an additional few weeks.
+That’s when we begin a negotiation, which could take an additional few weeks.
 Once negotiations complete, it usually takes a week or two to settle financial arrangements and deliver a settlement check.

 If a settlement is not possible and we must file a lawsuit, I will attempt to resolve the case as quickly as possible with the best possible outcome.
 Filing a lawsuit, however, can greatly extend the timeline of your case.

 For the most part, you must file a lawsuit in a personal injury case no later than two years after the date of the incident, or you are barred from pursuing your rights.
 If your claim is not settled by that date, you must file a lawsuit in order to protect your rights.
-Please remember, there are a number of situations which require lawsuits or notice much sooner than two years.
+Please remember, there are a number of situations that require lawsuits or notice much sooner than two years.
 If you are considering the possibility of hiring a lawyer, it is generally best to do it as soon as possible.

 Usually, if the insurance company and the adjuster assigned to the claim agree that the car is totaled, the insurance company will pay you for the vehicle’s fair market value.
-To determine a “ball park” estimate of the fair market value of your vehicle, go to www.kbb.com.
+To determine a “ballpark” estimate of the fair market value of your vehicle, go to www.kbb.com.

 You have the same rights as every other party–you are entitled to recover damages from the person responsible for causing the accident, and their insurance company.
 In some cases both drivers are responsible, so both insurance companies will also be responsible.
 Juries are often sympathetic to passengers and especially to pedestrians, especially when they obviously did not contribute to the incident.